Core French Option for Non-Specialists

 French Pedagogical Workshop

-Attend four face-to-face workshops focused on teaching Core French and French as an additional language.
+Attend four face-to-face workshops focused on teaching French as an additional language.
 Sessions will be held on the UBC Vancouver campus during Winter Term 1 (September–December), on non-practicum days.

 Professional French Oral Communication Course